betsybetsybetsy2021/betsybetsybetsy2021/README.md

+Still alive, but only on charity.
+One day you will all realize you are either stealing from me, or retaliating against me for being protected by people you don't like.
+Remember, I am a patchwork of all the people that have helped me, and some of them I dont' even really like, you aren't going to like all the patterns, but it is the person in the coat that matters.
+Suspend judgement and let her speak.
+I do NOT yield my time!

 There are things that are surviveable, that death is still preferable to. - Me 8/4/2023

 Annoyed... someone took my Hacker's Quarterly tote bag.